 So let’s first talk nap!
 All of my babes take afternoon naps at the exact same time, I need that time, like really need silence!
 So from little baby stage I always make sure we are starting an afternoon nap around 12:45-1pm!
 The older three know to go potty and head to their beds when I say it’s nap time, there is no discussion, it’s nap time!
 They don’t fight me!
 I go in start their sound machine which played white noise in the beginning and now just regular lullabies to help drown out any background noise of me doing things, like opening my nap time snacks!

 The older 2 still take naps on the weekends when we are home but they are also at those ages that they can make it through the day without being a total mess.
 Huxx takes naps EVERYDAY and he doesn’t miss!
-He also goes to sleep for the night by about 6pm and sleeps until 6:30 or so!
+He also goes to sleep for the night by about 7pm(somedays later now that him and Kaige sleep in bed together) and sleeps until 7:30 or so!
 That boy is just a whiny mess if he doesn’t get 12+ hours!
 It doesn’t matter what time we put our kids to bed they have always been early risers which is actually not a bad thing now that we all have to be awake for school.